ggandor/leap.nvim/README.md

-The **one-step shift between perception and action** is the big idea that cuts the Gordian knot: a fixed pattern length combined with previewing labels can eliminate the surprise factor from the search-based method (which is the only viable approach - see "jetpack" above).
-Fortunately, a 2-character pattern \- the shortest one with which we can play this trick - is also long enough to sufficiently narrow down the matches in the vast majority of cases.
+The **one-step shift between perception and action** is the big idea that cuts the Gordian knot: a fixed pattern length combined with previewing labels can eliminate the surprise factor, and make the search-based method (our "jetpack") work smoothly.
+Fortunately, even a 2-character pattern - the shortest one with which we can play this trick - is long enough to sufficiently narrow down the matches most of the time.

 Fixed pattern length also makes **(safe) automatic jump to the first target** possible.
-You cannot improve on jumping directly, just like how `f` and `t` works, not having to read a label at all, and not having to accept the match with `<enter>` either.
+Reading labels _is_ annoying, and we should optimize for the common case as much as possible (something that Sneak got absolutely right from the beginning).
+You cannot improve on jumping directly, just like how `f` and `t` works, not having to use even `<enter>` to accept the match.
 However, we can do this in a smart way: if there are many targets (more than 15-20), we stay put, so we can use a bigger, "unsafe" label set - getting the best of both worlds.
-The non-determinism we're introducing is less of an issue here, since the outcome is known in advance.
+The non-determinism we're introducing is less of an issue here, thanks to the preview.

 In sum, compared to other methods based on labeling targets, Leap's approach is unique in that it